Skip to main content

 • For the Web GUI, a double-click task is always visible in the toolbar.

-• The Universal GUI and the Windows GUI support different presentations for double-click tasks with the Display type option.
+• The Universal GUI and the Windows GUI support different presentations for double-click tasks with the Custom display type option.

 In addition, you can bind the task to a specific column.
 This can significantly improve the user experience because it allows each column in a grid to start a different process or handle specific data.